Find below a number of terms used by photographers, models, agencies, bookers and many other participants in the fashion industry.

 Spec Shoot: Also known as 'shooting on spec', everyone shoots for free in hopes of later selling the images or catching the attention of a brand to hire the model to create imagery for their company (see also TFP)

 Stats: The model's statistics such as height, bust, waist, hips.
 For men, it is height, chest, and waist.
 Modeling agencies vary rarely, if ever, use weight as a measurement.

 Session / Sitting: General term for a photo shooting.
 A session is divided into different sets (one or more).

 Set: A session consists of one or more sets.
 Each set is generally speaking the change of a look.
-This could be a change of the crop (full body, 2/3, 3/4 or portrati), a change of the styling (clothes, or a change in lighting or the whole setup such as background changes or moving into another location.
+This can be a change of the crop (full body, 2/3, 3/4 or portrait), a change of the styling (clothes, or a change in lighting or the whole setup such as background changes or moving into another location.

 Tear Sheet: An image in a publication is called a tear sheet, referring to when the model could literally 'tear' a sheet out of a magazine.
 Tear sheets may be physical (print) or digital.
 Often people will work in exchange for credits and 'tears' to include in their portfolio and list of clients.
 Models put their tear sheets in their portfolios.
 Tearsheets are even better than photos, because it shows the kind of work the model has already done.

 Test Shoot: A test shoot is intended for portfolio building and to test working with new people (aka a photographer testing with a new hair stylist, makeup artist, model or vice versa).
 Typically a test is unpaid (see also TFP / Time for Pictures) and everyone is working for experience and to build their books (aka portfolios).

 Tether: If shooting tethered, the models images are automatically displayed on a monitor or screen during the shoot so that the client can view the images real-time.